 - Chiana's people do this routinely in Farscape.
 One means of doing it involves pulling out the eyeball and installing a chip on the optic nerve.
 This is shown in graphic detail.

-- A Star Trek episode has the crew captured by the usual omnipotent aliens, who try to break their wills by telepathically forcing them through various humiliating actions.
+- episode has the crew captured by the usual omnipotent aliens, who try to break their wills by telepathically forcing them through various humiliating actions.
 This includes making Spock laugh, which McCoy says will kill him if it goes on too long.

 - The episode "This Side of Paradise" sees an entire human colony and most of the crew of the Enterprise under the influence of a strange pollen, keeping them all in a perpetual state of bliss until some strong negative emotion overrides the effects.